Rumper/ChallengerLibraryBookCatalog/README.md

 Execute:

-Run the *excecute_install.bat* file to install all dependecies.
-This file is in root folder of the project.
+Run the file to install all dependecies.
+This file is in root folder of the project:
+	excecute_install.bat
 You must have run the Docker instance before running the file.
 This file will install:
 - the pip requirements package.